 A beautiful and delicious condiment that takes less than 10 minutes to throw together.
 Perfect on everything!

 Already quite lovely on their own, with a deep purplish red exterior and snowy white inside, red onions metamorphosize into a brilliant hue of magenta when pickled.
 And the the longer they hang out in the vinegar-lemon bath, the prettier they get (if you check out the salad photo below, the onions have been pickling for 24 hours and are even more vibrant)!
-See what I mean – it’s magical!
+See what I mean - it's magical!
 Try it, and I think you'll agree.

 I've made lots of pickled red onions in the past but have always used sliced onions.
 This time I decided to do something a bit different and cut the onions in a fairly small dice.
 I was creating a new salad (coming up) and thought they'd be really pretty.
 Once they were done however, I've found lots of other fun uses for them; tucked in paninis, sandwiches and burgers, sprinkled on pizzas, topping grilled chicken, shrimp or salmon.
 I love not only the delicious flavor they add to all these things but also the gorgeous presentation they provide.